Skip to main content

 Why It Matters

-Evaluating an immature programme wastes resources.
-If the programme design is not yet clear, its theory of change is still shifting, or baseline data do not exist, an evaluation conducted too early will struggle to attribute outcomes to the intervention or measure change from an unknown starting point.
+Evaluating an immature program wastes resources.
+If the program design is not yet clear, its theory of change is still shifting, or baseline data do not exist, an evaluation conducted too early will struggle to attribute outcomes to the intervention or measure change from an unknown starting point.
 An evaluability assessment prevents this by surfacing readiness gaps before major evaluation resources are invested.
 It also identifies what documentation or data collection work needs to happen before evaluation can proceed, turning the assessment itself into a planning tool.

 In Practice